A young person smiling at the camera while two people pose for selfies on either side of them

 Frequently asked questions

 Please find answers to some of our most frequently asked questions about the Ultimate Backstage Experience below.
-If you can’t find the answer you’re looking for, please contact [email protected]

 What are the behavioural criteria?

-All young people, their guests, facilitators, Teenage Cancer Trust staff and venue staff have the right to be treated with respect and protected from harm wherever possible.
+All young people, facilitators, Teenage Cancer Trust staff and venue staff have the right to be treated with respect and protected from harm wherever possible.
 As organisers of the Ultimate Backstage Experience, we want you to get the most out of the event.

 Requirements when attending the Ultimate Backstage Experience: